-Plank, a bowling-alley-meets-gastropub-meets-entertainment-center in Jack London Square, is home to a state-of-the-art arcade with a hipster Oakland vibe.
+Plank Oakland, a bowling-alley-meets-gastropub-meets-entertainment-center in Jack London Square, is home to a state-of-the-art arcade with a hipster Oakland vibe.
+The atmosphere is loud and pretty kid-friendly.

-Reclaimed wood and modern fixtures, along with a woodfire pizza oven that's visible from the waiting area make it inviting, while an outdoor bocce ball court set in the upscale marina that is now Jack London Square make it unique.
+The place looks terrific.
+Reclaimed wood and modern fixtures, along with a stone hearth pizza oven that's visible from the waiting area make it inviting, while an outdoor bocce ball court set in the upscale marina that is Jack London Square make it unique.

 The food served indoors is average at best, but if your dining companions are not discerning, it's fine.
 A kids menu is available, with a build-your-own meal structure.